nalquas/vokey/README.md

 ```
 Vokey is a voice-based hotkey application.

-The goal is to have an easily manageable application executing macros when voice commands are given.
+The goal is to have an easily manageable application executing macros when voice commands are spoken.
 The planned use case is gaming - Imagine flying a spaceship and just being able to command your vessel by speech.

 ## Compilation